-Alumni have privileges to receive library cards and check out circulating materials from the library.
+Alumni have privileges to receive Law Library cards and check out circulating materials from the Law Library.
 Alumni may also utilize non-circulating reference, Alabama-specific, and special collection materials within the library.
 They also have access to the reference services provided by the library.
 Alumni may request a library card at the circulation desk.